arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/02.x8-fundamentals/portenta-x8-fundamentals.md

 ### Portenta X8 Manager

-With Arduino Cloud's integration with *Foundries.io* via the *Portenta X8 Manager*, you can create a **Foundries.io Factory** to manage Portenta X8 devices and containers.
-A Factory helps manage, organize, and update devices while simplifying container deployment and team management.
+With Arduino Cloud's integration with **Foundries.io** via the **Portenta X8 Manager**, you can create a **Foundries.io Factory** to manage Portenta X8 devices and containers as an optional feature.
+A *Factory* helps manage, organize, and update devices while simplifying container deployment and team management.

 ![Factory page](assets/factory-page.png "Factory page")

-***Using __Foundries.io__ and its features is __optional__ and not required for the Portenta X8 to function.
-It serves as an enhancement option to streamline development and add additional management capabilities.***
+***__Using Foundries.io and its features, including the Portenta X8 Manager, is optional and not required for the Portenta X8 to function.__ It is an enhancement option designed to simplify development, provide secure over-the-air updates, and add additional management capabilities.***

+***For more information on configuration and environment exploration, please refer to the [Portenta X8 Board Manager](https://docs.arduino.cc/tutorials/portenta-x8/user-manual/#portenta-x8-board-manager) section of the [Portenta X8 User Manual](https://docs.arduino.cc/tutorials/portenta-x8/user-manual/).***

 #### Benefits of Foundries.io